 He not only manipulated stock prices but also played games with banks in order to get funds to swindle the share prices and rule over the market.
 He firstly bought shares of the Madhavpura Mercantile Commercial Bank’s shares so that he could gain the confidence of the bank when he approached them for a loan in the form of Pay Orders.

 Pay Order is an instrument similar to the cheque but it is issued by the bank upon the payment of small advance money from the customer.
-When he successfully managed to rip-off the price of MMCB’s shares, he approached the other financial institutions including HCFL and UTI and pledged the pay orders with them.
+When he successfully managed to rip-off the price of MMCB’s shares, he approached other financial institutions like UTI for pledging pay orders, this also included their investments into HFCL.
 His loan accumulated to Rs.
 750 million.

 How Whatever Ketan Parekh Touched Turned into Gold?